-Using equation (8) and incorporating the calculation of CR(l, v) based on CC(l, v) for each relevant length class into the double bootstrap procedure described for the catch comparison rate, we estimated the confidence limits for the catch ratio.
+Using Eq.
+(8) and incorporating the calculation of CR(l, v) based on CC(l, v) for each relevant length class into the double bootstrap procedure described for the catch comparison rate, we estimated the confidence limits for the catch ratio.
 This procedure directly quantifies the relative effect of using setup 1 versus setup 2 on the length-dependent gear catch efficiency.
 A value of 1.0 for CR(l, v) would indicate that there is no difference in catch efficiency between setups 1 and 2.
 On the other hand, a value of 0.75 would indicate that setup 1 catches only 75% of the number of fish caught with setup 2.
 Thus, CR(l, v) gives a direct relative quantification of the catch efficiency of using setup 1 compared to setup 2.
-The catch ratio analyses were performed using the software tool SELNET.

-2.2.3 Herding efficiency
+2.2.3.
+Herding efficiency

-The different components of a trawl gear affect the behavior of the species being fished.
-While we can assume that the fish in the path of the ground gear are available to the trawl net, the fish outside this area need to be herded into the trawl net path, or catch zone, so that that they become available to the trawl net.
+While we can assume that the fish in the path of the ground gear are available to the trawl net (meaning that they will interact with the trawl net), the fish outside this area need to be herded into the trawl net path, or catch zone, so that that they become available to the trawl net.
 In an area characterized by small variations in fishing conditions and where fish can move freely (i.e., uninfluenced by the gear), the number of fish available for the gear is assumed to be uniform when summing over time.
 Herding efficiency is defined as the ratio between the fish available in the herding zone and the fish that actually become available to the trawl net.
 Thus, depending on the herding efficiency of the gear, more or fewer fish would move from the herding zone into the catch zone.
-We assume that the components of a trawl gear between the doors and the trawl net that have seabed contact have a herding effect on cod, and we define this area as the herding zone (Fig. 2).
+We assume that the components of a trawl gear between the doors and the trawl net that have seabed contact have a herding effect on cod, and we define this area as the cod herding zone (Fig. 2).
 Because the doors and the sweeps (up to the clumps) were maintained in the water column and we were fishing cod at the seabed, we assumed that the herding effect of the portion of the gear in the water column to the clumps was negligible.
-Thus, the herding zones for the two setups were assumed to be the area from the clump at the seabed to the lower wings of the trawl net (edges of the rockhopper) (see Fig. 2).
+Thus, the cod herding zones for the two setups were assumed to be the area from the clump at the seabed to the lower wings of the trawl net (edges of the rockhopper) (see Fig. 2).
 The extent to which the fish in the herding zone move into the catch zone basically depends on the herding efficiency of the sweeps.
 If the herding efficiency was 0, no fish would move from the herding zone into the catch zone, whereas if the herding efficiency was 1, all of the fish in the herding zone would move from the herding zone into the catch zone.